close

 You cannot ask for an exam or an OSCE or OSPE to be re-marked, even if it has been moderated rather than double marked.

 You must make the request within 10 working days of publication of the mark on eVision.
-If you think that the mark has been incorrectly recorded on e:Vision, raise this with the Hub so that this can be checked.
+If you think that the mark has been incorrectly recorded on e:Vision, raise this with LTS so that this can be checked.

 If you have grounds for an appeal but instead request a re-mark and are given one, a later appeal could be rejected.